Thorn & Feather

-A true getaway / escape into nature.
+Featured in Getaway Magazine, Thorn & Feather is a true escape into Nature.
 “Vermaaklikheid” is under-developed and governed by an agricultural municipality prohibiting residential developments.
 The Duivenhoks River is protected by a conservancy.
 There are no lodges or hotels, just a few houses every km along its banks.

 Off grid eco design.
 No load-shedding (renewable energy system) and no water shortages (an abundant natural spring).
 A unique “Rustic-Lux” design – the property is integrated with nature and super comfortable.